 Phase 4: Input Observation Synthesis and Model Needs

 Fellows build on their experiences from bootcamp, and learnings from the literature review and observations to identify major needs of their models.
 These needs are then categorized to separate higher order from lower order needs.

 Phase 5: Concepts

 Concepts is our brainstorming phase.
 Fellows are asked to generate a large number of concepts.
-Concepts are then priorities and then narrowed to the top concepts.
+Concepts are then prioritized and then narrowed down to the top concepts.
 Our fellows then are asked to analyze their top concepts to determine their effect on the triple aim.

 Phase 6: Care Model Iteration and Cost Modeling